 Learn how Earth processes have changed our planet over its 4.5 billion year history.
 Discover how the rock record preserves evidence of these changes, including the evolution of life on Earth.
 Investigate the many social and public-policy issues that geoscientists are concerned with, including the environmentally responsible exploration for mineral, energy, and water resources; soil conservation; climate change; beach erosion; and the mitigation of geological hazards, such as earthquakes and volcanic eruptions.

 Explore how the sciences and math connect with each other to produce an integrated vision of how our natural world operates.
 Learn new ways to look at, and understand, the many different scientific disciplines.
 Combine this unique background with Rider University’s teacher education programs in order to satisfy New Jersey certification requirements for middle school science or math teachers.
-Please also visit the School of Education’s website for detailed information about Rider University’s education degree programs.
+Please also visit the College of Education and Human Services website for detailed information about Rider University’s education degree programs.

 Explore the ocean realm and discover how various biological, geological, chemical, and physical processes influence not only waves, tides, and the size and shape of ocean basins; but also the distribution, diversity, and adaptations of marine organisms.
 Learn how a comprehensive knowledge of marine processes helps scientists to better understand the terrestrial world.
 Participate in a comprehensive, “hands-on” curriculum that provides a deeper understanding of the marine environment and its role in global scientific and environmental issues.